Abdulla-Alkhulaqui/ST-EXAM/README.md

     }
 }
 ```

+* False
+False
+Explanation: isAlive() returns true if the thread object’s “start()” has been
+called and hasn’t terminated yet.
+Here we never called it thus isAlive() always
+returns False

 Q7\
 Which of these are atomic operations?\
---- A. Reading/writing reference variables\
+&check; A. Reading/writing reference variables\
 --- B. Reading/writing of all primitive types\
 --- C. Both\
 --- D. None of the above